There is a hectic December period ahead. There are 9 Fantasy Premier League gameweeks in 35 days between 27 November and 1 January.

 FPL Managers who got to the top 1K or top 10K mainly due to “lack” rather than “skill” might suffer a significant rank drop.

 And skillful managers who were a bit behind in the ranking might finally start making some ground and moving upwards.

-During this Christmas period, your FPL season can be make or break.
-Having playing bench is going to be important part of your FPL strategy during Christmas.
+During this December period, your FPL season can make or break.
+Having a playing bench is going to be an important part of your FPL strategy during Christmas.

 1. Do not overthink the rotation

-The rotation and Christmas FPL period are connected terms in the FPL Community.
+The rotation and December in FPL are connected terms in the FPL Community.
 But there is one thing you must realize.